 The weather is picking up in speed.
 The wind is cold.
 Blows right into their faces.

 “Wish I could help you with your deceit-sleep problem.
 I guess our operations were too different, after all.”

 “But you did help… Us being may be good at deception doesn’t necessarily make us bad people.
 The way your experience differed from mine seemed to be the missing link.
 Even though I see that despite having confidantes at the time – it didn’t turn out too well.
 And our operations weren’t different in ways that matter.
 Both our targets were exploiting lost peoples.
 I didn’t or don’t care much for the other goods they traded.”
 The cocaine, sugar and spirits – municipalities can get even worse than that.
 “How’d you get tangled up in it anyway?”

-“There being a possibility that me and other people like me could get trafficked, that I could not stand.
+“There being a possibility that I and other people like me could get trafficked, that I could not stand.
 I was in a position to take down a very large local node from their global operations.
 At the time, it looked like no one else was going to do it for me.
 My safety was under threat.
 I didn’t do it for others.
 I did it to prove… That I live in a world where someone can and will do something to keep people like me safe.
-As a matter of fact, what EESO had done back then had inspired me.
+What EESO had done back then had inspired me.
 But this time around, I bet not even EESO could know what was going on.
 These organizations seem to grow smarter and smarter.
 These fuckers are like your dinosaur tattoo – chop off their head, and they grow a smarter one, in place.”